 3. London, England

-Why kids will love it: London is a great city for kids, and there will be plenty of families out enjoying the night.
+Why kids will love it: London is a great city for kids, there are lots of things to do in London with toddlers and kids, and there will be plenty of families out enjoying the night.
 Unlike New York City, where most of the festivities are crammed into the relatively small area of Times Square, London has a much larger area to watch the fireworks from.
 This means that it feels much less cramped, and you won’t have to worry so much about kids being squashed or overwhelmed.
 The fireworks are fantastic too.

 What to do New Year’s Day: London’s New Year’s Day Parade is a fun way to kick off the New Year; the parade runs from Piccadilly to Parliament, with plenty of places to watch along the way.
 The parade includes marching bands, dancers, giant balloons, the Queen’s horses, vintage cars, and many more, with lots to keep both adults and kids entertained.

-What to do: Celebrate the New Year with a traditional Hawaiian Luau at the Drums of the Pacific New Year’s Eve Luau at the Hyatt Regency in Lahaina.
+What to do: Celebrate the New Year with a traditional Hawaiian Luau at the Hilton Waikoloa Village.
 The show features fire dancers, traditional Hawaiian dancing, great food and drinks, as well as a champagne toast at midnight for the adults.

 Why kids will love it: What’s not to love about celebrating New Year’s Eve in paradise?!
 Kids will enjoy the music and dancing, as well as being out under the stars for the celebrations.